Cerro Azul, Panama

 Cerro Azul (Blue Hill) is a mountainous part of Panama Province.
 There is a well marked road leading to Cerro Azul from the 24 de Diciembre town of the Panama District of Panama City.
-The mountains reach an altitude of 950 meters (Cerro Jefe).
+The mountains reach an altitude of 1007 meters (Cerro Jefe).
 Cerro Azul includes several villages including Rancho Cafe, Buena Vista, Las Vistas, Las Nubes and Los Altos.
-There is a lake on the main route to Cerro Azul where alligators have been spotted.
+There is a lake on the main route to Cerro Azul where spectacled caimans have been spotted.
 The climate of Cerro Azul is pretty cool and it is a preferred weekend retreat for wealthy city dwellers wanting to escape the heat.
-Cerro Azul is an important poultry farming area, the Panamanian chicken and egg producer MELO has its production headquarters in Cerro Azul.
-Las Nubes and Los Altos de Cerro Azul have notable expatriate communities of mainly North American origin.
+Cerro Azul is an important poultry farming area, the Panamanian chicken and egg producer has its production headquarters in Cerro Azul.
+Las Nubes and Los Altos de Cerro Azul have notable expatriate communities.
 Cerro Azul has gotten global media coverage after the "Cerro Azul monster" discovery.

-Urbanization

-Los Altos de Cerro Azul is an urban project that is located 800 masl in the foothills of Cerro Jefe.
-It is approximately 40 minutes from Panama City.
-The climate of this area is 68 °F on average, with very few variations in the year.
-This project has paved streets, internet access, ecological trails, rivers, waterfalls, viewpoints.
-In addition, it has restaurants, swimming pools and a social area with tennis court, basketball and football.